Table of Contents

 In its simplest sense, the drawdown refers to just how much you could lose with a particular investment; thus, it makes it a relatively strong indicator of the overall risk of a security.

 For example, if you risk $100 and lose $50, your drawdown is 50% because you have lost half of your initial investment value.
-The drawdown is the difference between a high in the capital and a low point in the capital value, to put it in the simplest terms.
+To put it in the simplest terms, the drawdown is the difference between a high in the capital and a low point in the capital value.

 The drawdown is the difference between maxima and minima on your Forex chart.
 This measures the amount of risk-loss involved in your proposed security trade.
 This number is further divided into maximum drawdown and absolute drawdown.
 We will explain those terms now.

-It is essential to understand that a drawdown is essential when choosing a PAMM provider or a Zulutrade signal provider.
+Understanding that a drawdown is essential when choosing a PAMM provider or a Zulutrade signal provider is necessary.

 Absolute drawdown vs. maximum drawdown

 In your chart, the maximum drawdown refers to the difference between a local max and the following minimum.
 This spread can show you the potential profit value locked in the trading pair you have selected.
-If the maximum drawdown is higher than the currency pair’s profit potential, it might not be an investment that you want to consider.
-One of the most central strategies that traders use to guide them when it comes to this number is determining a ratio that the trader is comfortable with and avoiding trading pairs that vary wildly from that dynamic.
+If the maximum drawdown is higher than the currency pair’s profit potential, it might not be an investment you want to consider.
+One of the most central strategies traders use to guide them in this number is determining a ratio that the trader is comfortable with and avoiding trading pairs that vary wildly from that dynamic.

 Maximal drawdown = Maximum distance (Maximal Peak – next Minimal Peak)